 Welcome to Moo Plate Special.
-I’m Ashley—a farmer’s wife, stay-at-home mom, part-time freelance graphic designer, part-time office assistant at our feedlot and an on-call cook during our busy seasons.
+I’m Ashley—a farmer’s wife, stay-at-home mom, part-time freelance graphic designer, part-time bookkeeper at our feedlot and an on-call cook during our busy seasons.

 I may have my hands full most days of the week, but I decided to start this blog despite the time constraint I usually face.
 When my grandma passed away recently, I realized how important it was for me to remember her through her recipes.
 Memories were always made in the kitchen and she never failed to document those memories on her recipe cards.
 No matter how simple, she took notes of everything, and I’ve found that the simplest things are the most comforting and meaningful.
 Those special conversations had over mealtime with family are remembered each time I make those dishes and desserts.
 Food is the soul of family memories.
 I feel like as long as I have those recipes, my memories of her won’t fade.

 Having a vegetable garden also makes the food you eat so much more rewarding.
-My mom has always done her own landscaping and gardening and helped me get started in gardening, as well.
+My mom has always done her own landscaping and gardening and helped me get started in gardening.
 I’ve had my own garden now for four years, and I think I’ve got a few tricks up my sleeve and some advice for novice gardener.

 In addition to cooking and gardening, I also enjoy drawing, designing print materials and DIY projects.
 At every chance I get, I try to make a homemade or personalized version for gifts and home decorating.
-I have a love affair with taking photos, as well.
+I have a love affair with taking photos, as well; however, I wouldn’t call myself anything more than an amateur photographer.
 In fact, I take all of our “professional looking” family photos—primarily because I refuse to pay an obscene amount of money for a photo session in which my son may not cooperate.
 I dabble in all things homemade.
 You could say it’s my niche.

 Sometimes I tend to get a little wrapped up in tending to everyone else’s needs, and it’s easy to lose sight of my own needs and interests.
 So this blog also serves as an outlet for my insatiable desire for creativity and even a mode for self-improvement.